Education

 How is our region performing?

-We note that a substantial number of students did not take state exams in 2019 due to parent concerns about testing in schools.
-In our region in 2019, 16% of 3rd-8th graders in the region opted not to take the Math exam.
-In 2019, Spencerport School District had the highest opt-out rate, at 38%, while the Rochester City School District had the lowest rate at 5%.
-The large percentage of students not taking the exam may have a significant effect on overall achievement levels and should therefore give caution to interpreting these results.
+In our region in 2022, 11% of 3rd-8th graders in the region opted not to take the math exam.
+Opt-out rates varied by district: In 2022, Spencerport School District had the highest opt-out rate, at 31%, while the Rochester City School District had the lowest rate at 2%.

 Why do these disparities exist?